Behemoth (horse): 2017/18: two-year-old season

-Behemoth made his race debut at Balaklava on the 20 June 2018 where he finished in fifth position.
-He had one further start as a two-year-old finishing second at Gawler.
+Behemoth made his race debut at Balaklava on the 20 June 2018, where he finished in fifth position.
+He had one more start as a two-year-old finishing second at Gawler.

 2018/19: three-year-old season

 On 6 November 2018, Behemoth won his first race when resuming as a three-year-old at Morphettville.

-Three weeks later he was successful again when winning comfortably at Moonee Valley.
+Three weeks later, he was successful again when winning comfortably at Moonee Valley.
 During this race, Behemoth was supported in the betting from $5 into a $3.50 favourite.
 He sat back in the six-horse field but worked into the race before the turn and sprinted clear to win by a margin of 3.5 lengths.
 Trainer David Jolly said after the race, “He still doesn't quite know what he's doing yet, that's the great thing about him, there's a lot of upside.”

 On 18 May 2019, Behemoth contested his first Group 1 race in The Goodwood at Morphettville.
 Despite it being only his seventh career start, Behemoth charged home late to run into second place, beaten only by a narrow margin.

 2019/20: four-year-old season

 On 31 August 2019, Behemoth won the Listed Penny Edition Stakes at Morphettville Parks.

-His only other win as a four-year-old was on the 2 May 2020 in the D. C. McKay Stakes at Morphettville.
+His only other win as a four-year-old was on the 2 May 2020, in the D. C. McKay Stakes at Morphettville.
 Although finishing second on race day behind veteran galloper Jungle Edge, some months later Jungle Edge was disqualified from the race after a prohibited substance was found in his system.
 Behemoth was promoted to first position.